 Approximately 96% of the TV Archive's collections are waiting to be processed onto digital viewing formats.
 Users may now review basic text records for 70,000 of these film and video items by using our database search option.
 This resource is currently incomplete and new items will be added on a regular basis.

-The latest footage to be made available online includes a KRON-TV news report from 1967 featuring views of a rock band rehearsing in The Matrix nightclub, a 1974 KRON Assignment Four report about how Oakland's Police Department is trying to develop community policing and The Making of Take this Hammer, which features an interview with Director Richard O. Moore, who shares his experience of working with James Baldwin on KQED's seminal 1963 documentary film Take this Hammer.
+The latest footage to be made available online includes a KTVU news item from May 1966 featuring a press conference with Andy Warhol, a short trailer featuring samples of 1960s KRON-TV material reovered from their station on Van Ness since 2012 and The Making of Take this Hammer, which features an interview with Director Richard O. Moore, who shares his experience of working with James Baldwin on KQED's seminal 1963 documentary film Take this Hammer.

-We've recently started working with the Education Archive to stream selected clips in YouTube, each featuring a short introduction.
+We worked with the Education Archive in 2013 to stream selected clips in YouTube, each featuring a short introduction.
 Several are online now.

-In addition to this, a split screen comparison of SD & HD film capture from the same 16mm newsfilm can be reviewed online and Color us Black! looks at African American student protests at Howard University in 1968.
+In addition to this, Belva Davis can be seen interviewing rock promoter Bill Graham at the Fillmore West in 1969 and Color us Black! looks at African American student protests at Howard University in 1968.